Search

 The Event Tag allows you to track the events that Formsort will send as the user completes the form.
 You can see the Analytics Events available for tracking here, as well as in the integration menu for GTM, under Enabled Events.

-In the Tag Configuration menu, choose the Google Analytics: GA4 Event tag.
+Click the Tag Configuration box and choose the Google Analytics: GA4 Event tag.

 For Event Name, choose the name of the event you want to track.
-We can use FlowLoaded as an example here.
+We'll use FlowLoaded.

 Ensure case matching of our Analytics Events when adding them to event name.

-From here you can move on to the "Previewing..." section to double-check your tag setup.
-Or, if you're feeling confident, you can publish your container!
+From here you can move on to the "Previewing..." section to double-check your tag setup before Publishing your GTM container.
+Or, if you're feeling confident, you can publish your container right away!

 GA4 properties have a very helpful feature called "debug view" that will allow you to test your event tags before publishing your GTM container.